blu-dev/smash-script/README.md

 * While not a bug, `sv_animcmd` lua macros (i.e. `ATTACK`, `CATCH`, `ATK_HIT_ABS`, etc.) are done inline in each function and have their own defined functions in the `smash_script::macros` module.
 Feel free to implement new lua macros following the same format.
 ### Compatibility with `skyline-acmd`'s `acmd!` macro
 Unfortunately, `lua-replace` and `smash-script` do not support the use of the `acmd!` macro.
 It is not my place (nor within my skillset) to reimplement this macro.
 It is up to the original author of the macro to decide if they want to modify it to supported this new style of script replacements.
 The `acmd!` macro's implementation was designed to be functional with scripts getting called once per frame, which these are not.

+## "There Be Dragons": A Note of Caution
+The most important feature that the `acmd_hook` and `skyline-acmd` provide over `lua_replace` and `smash-script` is a pretty crucial one: stability.
+The current implementaiton of `lua_replace` **will** break on the next update, and it is unsure if it will break on updates following that one.
+I beg of you: please do not anticipate this to be the glorious rise of true acmd and fall of old acmd.
+For the end user, there might not actually be that much difference, but for larger modpacks it will make a signifcant difference.

+Please be careful when using this.